Educational Resources

 The First-Year Writing Program offers dedicated sections of first-year writing designed for students for whom English is an additional language (English 186: Writing and Inquiry in the Liberal Arts for Multilingual Students).
 Students in this course engage in the same intensive practice in academic reading, writing, and research as students in other sections of first-year writing, but do so with other multilingual students and under the guidance of a professor with expertise in teaching English language learners.
 The course has a smaller class size and includes a dedicated undergraduate writing fellow.
 One-on-one tutoring is also available through the Writing & Communication Center.

-Parking Rules and Regulations – Student Vehicle Registration
+Parking Rules and Regulations – Student Vehicle Permit Application

-If you plan to bring a vehicle to Oxford College during the fall and/or spring semesters 2023–2024 and have not already registered your vehicle, you should do so at this site: https://oxford.emory.edu/parkingpermit.
+f you plan to bring a vehicle to Oxford College during the fall and/or spring semesters 2025-2026 and have not already applied for your permit, you should do so at this site: Parking permit application form

-It is recommended that you register as soon as possible because parking permits are issued on a first-come, first-serve basis.
+It is recommended that you register as soon as possible because parking permits are issued on a first-come, first-served basis.
 The cost to register your vehicle for the school year is $125.00 per semester.
 The parking permit fee will be billed to your student account as part of the pre-term registration bill.
-Students must register their vehicle prior to June 15, 2023, for the fall semester to avoid an additional $25.00 late fee.
-If you plan to keep your vehicle on campus for both fall and spring semesters, you should register for both fall and spring semesters when registering.
-If for any reason, you determine that you no longer need a vehicle permit after obtaining one you can have a prorated credit provided to your student account after returning your parking hang tag permit to the Financial Services Office located on the first floor of Seney Hall.
-Questions about billing or refund credits should be directed to 770.784.4767 or email Oxford.transportation@emory.edu.
+Students must register their vehicle before June 15, 2024, for the fall semester to avoid an additional $25.00 late fee.
+If you plan to keep your vehicle on campus for both fall and spring semesters, you should register for both fall and spring semesters when registering and choose the full year option.
+If, for any reason, you determine that you no longer need a vehicle permit after obtaining one, you can return your permit and get a refund (for a full refund you must return within a month of classes starting).
+Questions about billing or refund credits should be directed to 404-991-1781 or email Oxford.transportation@emory.edu.

 Student parking permits will be available for new students during First Year Student Orientation.
-Returning students that register for a parking permit will be contacted by email about where to pick up their parking permit once they arrive on campus.
-It is important to verify that you have registered for a parking permit prior to bringing your vehicle to campus.
+Returning students who register for a parking permit will be contacted by email about where to pick up their parking permit once they arrive on campus.
+It is important to verify that you have registered for a parking permit before bringing your vehicle to campus.
 Unpermitted vehicles will be ticketed!
 Please review parking regulations for further information inside.oxford.emory.edu/finance_admin/auxiliary-services/parking.html.

 Residential Education and Services